lmburns/pass-vera/README.md

 The file and directory names in the password-store that is created by `pass` are not encrypted and are available for anyone with access to the computer to see. `pass vera` provides a solution to this problem by moving the password-store to an encrypted drive created by `veracrypt`.
 The password-store can be encrypted (i.e., the folder doesn't exist) when it is not being used.

-The same GPG key (by default) is used to encrypt passwords and the veracrypt drive, therefore one doesn't need to manage another key.
+The same GPG key (by default) is used to encrypt passwords and the veracrypt container, therefore one doesn't need to manage another key.
 There is also an option to move an existing password-store to the location of the new one without any manual intervention.
 Moreover,  pass-vera can be given a timer as an argument that will automatically close the password-store after the specified amount of time has passed

 ### Before Using this Program